paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 **Note**: The runtime is still allowed to call host functions with side effects, however these side effects must be discarded.
 For example, a runtime function call can try to modify the storage of the chain, but this modification must not be actually applied.
 The only motivation for performing a call is to obtain the return value.

-The progress of the operation is indicated through `operationCallDone`, `operationInaccessible`, or `operationError` notifications generated on the corresponding `chainHead_unstable_follow` subscription.
+The progress of the operation is indicated through `operationCallDone`, `operationInaccessible`, or `operationError` notifications generated on the corresponding `chainHead_v1_follow` subscription.

 The operation continues even if the target block is unpinned with `chainHead_unstable_unpin`.

-This function should be seen as a complement to `chainHead_unstable_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
+This function should be seen as a complement to `chainHead_v1_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_call` if instead you want to call the runtime of an arbitrary block.

 **Note**: This can be used as a replacement for the legacy `state_getMetadata`, `system_accountNextIndex`, and `payment_queryInfo` functions.